PrefectHQ/prefect/docs/faq.md

 Prefect 2 is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), an [OSI approved](https://opensource.org/licenses/Apache-2.0) open-source license.
 If you have any questions about licensing, please [contact us](mailto:hello@prefect.io).

+### Is the Prefect v2 Cloud URL different than the Prefect v1 Cloud URL?

+Yes.
+Prefect Cloud for v2 is at [app.prefect.cloud/](https://app.prefect.cloud) while Prefect Cloud for v1 is at [cloud.prefect.io](https://cloud.prefect.io/).

 ## The Orion Engine

 ### Why "Orion"?